-For too long, companies have made the mistake of separating privacy and security regulation.
+For too long, companies have mistakenly separated privacy and security regulation.
 This has led to numerous security gaps that cybercriminals have exploited and ransomware attacks, like the SolarWinds or Colonial Pipeline attacks, which have shut down critical infrastructure industries and risked the security of millions.
-By integrating the management of security and privacy, organizations can gain a holistic understanding of their cybersecurity posture.
+By integrating security and privacy management, organizations can gain a holistic understanding of their cybersecurity posture.

 With the adoption and implementation of a risk management framework, organizations can stand a chance at improving their security and privacy in the digital age

-But, how do we get there?
-What are the approaches we need to leave behind and hurdles we need to overcome?
+But how do we get there?
+What approaches do we need to leave behind?
 What are the consequences of paying a ransom?
-Considering the company, state, and federal regulations in play, how can organizations stay on top of compliance management?
-The implementation of a sector-wide holistic risk management framework will not occur overnight, but there are signs of a slow transition towards this.
+Considering the company, state, and federal regulations, how can organizations stay on top of compliance management?
+Implementing a sector-wide holistic risk management framework will not occur overnight, but there are signs of a slow transition toward this.
 In the STRONGER Conference Keynote Event, Aligning Security & Privacy Using the NIST Risk Management Framework, Dominique Shelton Leipzig and Padraic O’Reilly shared their insights on the effectiveness of an integrated risk management approach that aligns security and privacy.

 Ineffective Risk Solutions

-Endpoint solutions have been utilized to tackle specific problems but have a very limited scope.
-Endpoint solutions run the risk of not getting socialized properly across the organization and the data derived is not communicated effectively to the Board.
-These single-use solutions can lock security leaders into a single approach and when you’re too focused on one aspect, you are bound to expose security gaps elsewhere.
+Endpoint solutions have been utilized to tackle specific problems but have a limited scope.
+These single-use solutions can lock security leaders into a single approach, and when you’re too focused on one aspect, you are bound to expose security gaps elsewhere.

 Cybercriminals have an increasingly large bank of resources and networks to operate with.
 Paying the demanded ransom only gives cybercriminals a greater advantage.
 Especially when there is no guarantee the confiscated data will even be returned.
 The government and private companies can both agree that funneling crypto to criminals cannot be a long-term strategy.

 While there have been talks to tack on penalties and fines for companies that pay out ransoms, there is no appetite on the federal side to penalize companies.
 “Instead, they’re going to use the levers they have and go after the exchanges, which will target the middlemen between the affected and the actual criminal,” explained O’Reilly.
-“There will be a slow transition into private regulation while gently encouraging them to not pay the ransoms.
-But you won’t see anyone get in trouble in the near term for paying the ransom because it’s a Hobson’s choice.”
+“There will be a slow transition into private regulation while gently encouraging them not to pay the ransoms.
+But you won’t see anyone get in trouble soon for paying the ransom because it’s a Hobson’s choice.”

 Similar to the limited scope of endpoint solutions, a government-mandated compliance approach is not enough to sustain a long-term risk strategy.
 When you pursue a pure compliance approach, you run the risk of organizations doing the bare minimum to comply with standards.

 Even with government-mandated compliance, this only applies to federal contractors.
-Private companies are left unchecked which can put critical infrastructure sectors at risk.
-A sector like the commercial facilities industry, which is largely privately owned, has no incentive or mandate to rethink their risk strategy unless they are a federal contractor.
+Private companies are left unchecked, which can put critical infrastructure sectors at risk.
+A sector like the commercial facilities industry, which is largely privately owned, has no incentive or mandate to rethink its risk strategy unless they are a federal contractor.

 “I think you’re going to see a little more motion, at least from the regulatory side, to meet standard requirements for companies that are selling products that are part of critical infrastructure sectors,” said O’Reilly.
 “There needs to be some concerted effort within the commercial sector between public and private networks because it will not be solved without collaboration.”